-The shortage of delivery drivers and lorry drivers across the UK has dominated the headlines as of late.
+The UK is still working to keep up with demand when it comes to hiring delivery drivers and lorry drivers.
 While supply chain issues and empty shelves are fun for no one, as a delivery driver you have a big opportunity to be part of the solution – all you need is a great delivery driver CV.

 Companies are trusting delivery drivers to be punctual, efficient, and courteous on the road.
 In fact, you might be the company’s first and only in-person contact with the client.
 That means you’ll need a high level of professionalism and commitment to customer service as well as a clean driving record, of course.
 These are the qualities to convey in your delivery driver CV.